Transparency

 Raw Material

 Raw Material are a Community Interest Company based in the UK, meaning that 100% of profits are put to work to create economic freedom for those coffee producers who are most marginalised.
 Driven by social objectives, the guys at Raw Material are set on bringing real change to the people who matter most!
-All of our coffees from Rwanda, Burundi, Timor-Leste, Colombia and Mexico are bought through Raw Material because they don't just do great social work, they also have some of the most delicious coffees out there!!!
+All of our coffees from Rwanda, Burundi, Timor-Leste and Mexico are bought through Raw Material because they don't just do great social work, they also have some of the most delicious coffees out there!!!

 Planting Costa Rica